meoblast001/yesod-paypal-rest/README.md

 #### Example Usage

 The following code demonstrates how to use this package with an example site.
+It assumes a module named Config exists.

 ```haskell
 {-# LANGUAGE TemplateHaskell #-}